dustyketchum/tf/README.md

 https://prabhatsharma.in/blog/amazon-eks-iam-authentication-how-to-add-an-iam-user/

 GithubActionsPolicy is a union of the above policies that allows the user to\
-a. view the cluster run update-kubeconfig\
+a. view the cluster to run update-kubeconfig\
-b. push new images into and pull images from ECR to run docker build and perform deployments upon checkin\
+b. push new images into and pull images from ECR to run docker build and perform deployments upon checkin

 4. ```aws iam create-policy --policy-name GithubActionsPolicy --policy-document file://github-actions-iam-policy.json```